 In 2014 Sheriff Carter was nominated to the Campbell University Alumni Committee

-Sheriff Carter was recently appointed by Governor McCrory to serve on the Juvenile Justice Planning Committee under the Governor’s Crime Commission.
+Sheriff Carter was appointed by Governor McCrory to serve on the Juvenile Justice Planning Committee under the Governor’s Crime Commission.

 He is a member of the San Lee Sunrise Rotary Club, the Lee County Wildlife Club and attends Grace Chapel Church in Sanford.

-The History of the Office of Sheriff
+The Office of Sheriff

 The Office of the Sheriff is truly unique in the criminal justice community.
 In the United States, he is usually an elected official responsible for the law enforcement, corrections, court security, transportation of prisoners and the service of civil and criminal processes in the county.
 He is a ministerial officer with delegated executive authority to carry out his duties.
 His responsibilities may vary from state to state but, generally, he is an active participant in all three branches of the criminal justice system: